 Real-time live streaming can be discussed by the viewers in the chat section in real-time.

-Polls and emojis can also be used to cast votes and share reactions during the stream.
+Polls and emojis allow viewers to cast votes and share reactions during the stream.

 Certain live streaming events allow the audience to interact directly with the broadcast by offering video conferencing or call-in features.